7hoenix/7roxy/Documentation.md

 other agents UNLESS there are requests to be fulfilled by that agent. i.e. the first request to AgentJ intiatates AgentZ to try and connect to AgentJ over a TCP socket.

+### Cross reference StackOverflow and Github for tasks

+- User inputs phrase to search for.
+- 7roxy searches StackOverflow.
+  - Sort by most recent & highest rated.
+  - Examine questions & answers for common terminology that is not in query.
+    - ?
+7roxy expands searches to find variants.
+  - 7roxy checks back in with User.
+  - User selects candidate(s) for 7roxy to pursue.
+  - 7roxy takes code snippets from candidate(s) and searches github api.
+  - 7roxy reports results (with links).
+  - Perform semantic anlysis on code to remove details specific to that example.
+    - What if 7roxy just had a grammar that it understood?
+Like Bash.

 --

 ## Persistent Peer to Peer Address Book Protocol